csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 • The **relational data model** is based on a collection of tables.
 The user of the database system may query these tables, insert new tuples, delete tuples, and update (modify) tuples.
 There are several languages for expressing these operations.

 • The **schema** of a relation refers to its logical design, while an **instance** of the relation refers to its contents at a point in time.
 The schema of a database and an instance of a database are similarly defined.
-The schema of a relation in- cludes its attributes, and optionally the types of the attributes and constraints on the relation such as primary and foreign key constraints.
+The schema of a relation includes its attributes, and optionally the types of the attributes and constraints on the relation such as primary and foreign key constraints.

 • A **superkey** of a relation is a set of one or more attributes whose values are guaranteed to identify tuples in the relation uniquely.
 A candidate key is a minimal superkey, that is, a set of attributes that forms a superkey, but none of whose subsets is a superkey.
 One of the candidate keys of a relation is chosen as its **primary key**.